SRGSSR/srgletterbox-apple/docs/README.md

 ## About

-The SRG Letterbox library defines the official SRG SSR media player experience, packed into a single library, providing:
+The SRG Letterbox library defines the official SRG SSR media player experience, packed into a single library providing:

 * A controller to play audios and videos, which supports on-demand, live and DVR streams.
-* A service to manage application-wide playback.
+* A service to manage application-wide playback (iOS).
-* A responsive player view with the official SRG SSR look and feel.
+* A responsive player view with the official SRG SSR look and feel (iOS).
+* A standard `AVPlayerViewController`-based player for straightforward integration (tvOS).
-* Support for 360° videos.
+* Support for 360° videos (iOS).
 * Support for chapter and segment browsing and selection.
 * Playlist support.
 * Access to all SRG SSR business unit medias.
-* Native AirPlay and picture in picture support.
+* Native AirPlay and picture in picture support (iOS)
 * Seamless integration with the [SRG SSR analytics SDK](https://github.com/SRGSSR/srganalytics-ios) when used.
 * ... and [a lot more](FEATURES.md).